 Animals and Managements

+Eight mature rams (3 to 4-year-old) with the same weight were selected.
 The rams were fed on pasture regularly with allowed free access to water.

 The study was conducted during temperate and warm seasons of the year to compare parameters in normal and heat stress conditions.
 The rams were separated from females during the study to prevent the effects of reproductive activities.